luomein/alloy_apprentice/docs/blog/posts/assertion_and_counterexample.md

 #Assertion and Counterexample

-The truth table corresponds to facts and assertion whether counterexample found or not.
+List the truth table of facts and assertion corresponding to whether counterexample found or not.

 It is commonly noted that when there is no counterexample, it may be because of scope too small.
 However, not so commonly noted, it may be because of the facts are `False`.

+Whenever the facts are `False`, no matter what assertion it is, there would be no counterexample found.
 See `sample code #2 and #3` below.

 <!-- more -->